-- Be an Indonesian citizen and be residing in and applying for the scholarship from Indonesia.
+- be an Indonesian citizen and be residing in and applying for the scholarship from Indonesia;

-- Not be married or engaged to a person who is eligible to hold Australian or New Zealand citizenship or permanent resident status, at any stage of the application, selection, mobilisation processes or while on-scholarship in Australia.
+- not be married or engaged to a person who is eligible to hold Australian or New Zealand citizenship or permanent resident status, at any stage of the application, selection, mobilisation processes or while on-scholarship in Australia;

-- Satisfy Australian Government requirements for international student entry to Australia (health, character etc).
+- satisfy Australian Government requirements for international student entry to Australia (health, character etc);

-- Not be applying for a visa to live in Australia.
+- not be applying for a visa to live in Australia;

-- Not be applying for another long-term Australia Award unless they have resided outside Australia for twice the length of the total time that they were in Australia (for example, a previous Australia Awards Scholarship recipient in Australia for four years will not be eligible to apply for another Australia Awards Scholarship until they have resided outside Australia or back in Indonesia for eight years).
+- not be applying for another long-term Australia Award unless they have resided outside Australia for twice the length of the total time that they were in Australia (for example, a previous Australia Awards Scholarship recipient in Australia for four years will not be eligible to apply for another Australia Awards Scholarship until they have resided outside Australia or back in Indonesia for eight years);

-- Have satisfied any specific criteria established by Indonesia or government of Indonesia.
+- have satisfied any specific criteria established by Indonesia or government of Indonesia;

-- Not be current serving military personnel.
+- not be current serving military personnel;

-- Be able to satisfy the admission requirements of the Australian university at which the Scholarship is to be undertaken.
+- be able to satisfy the admission requirements of the Australian university at which the Scholarship is to be undertaken.

 Specifically, candidates must:

-- Be applying for courses that fall within the areas of development priority (see “Priority Academic Area of Study” below).
+- be applying for courses that fall within the areas of development priority (see “Priority Academic Area of Study” below);

-- The IELTS or TOEFL or PTE Academic result must be current (a test result obtained in 2016 or 2017 will be considered current).
+- The IELTS or TOEFL or PTE result must be current (a test result obtained from 29 April 2020 until 29 April 2022 will be considered current).
 No other English language test (including TOEFL prediction test) results will be accepted;

-- Provide contact details of test centre for verification of TOEFL test results.
+- provide contact details of test centre for verification of TOEFL test results;

-- Already hold an undergraduate degree, if applying for a Masters.
+- already hold an undergraduate degree, if applying for a Masters;

 - It is highly desirable for Doctorate applicants to have a letter of support from an Australian university for their proposed field of study.